ajvondrak/git-topics/doc/git-topics-stage.1.md

 Aside from the sanity checks beforehand, `git topics stage` is really just equivalent to `git merge --no-ff`.
 Specifically, there are no further actions that the command performs after doing the merge.
-So in the event of a merge conflict (or any other condition that causes `git merge` to exit early), you may continue to resolve it the same way as if you'd simply used `git merge`.
+So in the event of a merge conflict (or any other condition that causes `git merge` to exit non-zero), you may continue to resolve it the same way as if you'd simply used `git merge`.
 You could even use `git merge --abort`.